kubedb/docs/docs/guides/druid/volume-expansion/guide.md

 $ kubectl get storageclass
-NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  28h longhorn (default)     driver.longhorn.io      Delete          Immediate              true                   27h longhorn-static        driver.longhorn.io      Delete          Immediate              true                   27h
+NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path (default)   rancher.io/local-path   Delete          WaitForFirstConsumer   false                  28h standard (default)     driver.standard.io      Delete          Immediate              true                   27h standard-static        driver.standard.io      Delete          Immediate              true                   27h
 ```

-We can see from the output the `longhorn` storage class has `ALLOWVOLUMEEXPANSION` field as true.
+We can see from the output the `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We can use it.

 ### Create External Dependency (Deep Storage)